Skilled Work Regional (Provisional) (subclass 491) visa and Skilled Nominated (subclass 190) visa

 - If you already live in Australia

 For specific guidelines on eligibility read additional requirements for onshore applicants.

 - if you or any of your migrating dependants are currently living interstate, you will not be eligible for the Northern Territory (NT) nomination

-- if you or any of your migrating dependants are currently on a student visa and are currently studying in an NT institution, you will not be eligible for NT nomination
+- if you or any of your migrating dependants are currently on a student visa and have not completed studies in an NT institution, you will not be eligible for NT nomination

 - if you have already been nominated for a subclass 489 or 491 visa by the NT, you will not be eligible for a subclass 190 nomination.

 The Northern Territory General Skilled Migration program is currently closed to offshore applicants.

 Accepting a nomination from Australia's NT Government means that you are agreeing to the following conditions:

 - live and work in the NT in your skilled occupation or a closely related skilled occupation for at least three years from visa grant

 - let the NT Government know the status of your visa application - you need to do this when your visa is granted and when you arrive